JiriChara/vuex-crud/README.md

-# vuex-crud
+# Vuex-CRUD

 ## Introduction

-**vuex-crud** is a library for Vuex which helps you to build CRUD modules easily.
+**Vuex-CRUD** is a library for Vuex which helps you to build CRUD modules easily.

-## Instaliation
+## Installation

 ```
 yarn add vuex-crud
 ```

-or if you are old-school:
+Or if you are old-school:

 ```
 npm install vuex-crud